Last Updated on January 15, 2024 by Kelly

 When is the rainy season in Vancouver BC?

-The rainy season is typically October through March.
+The rainy season in Vancouver BC is typically October through March.
 The driest month is July.
 However, it’s still possible for it to rain in the summer, so be prepared just in case.

 What is the wettest month in Vancouver BC?